amsgames/laravel-shop/README.md

 - `displayShipping` &mdash; Tax value formatted for shop display. i.e. "$9.99" instead of just "9.99".
 - `displayName` &mdash; Based on the model's item name property.
 - `shopUrl` &mdash; Based on the model's item route property.
+- `wasPurchased` &mdash; Flag that indicates if item was purchased.
+This base on the status set in config file.
 - `created_at` &mdash; When the item record was created in the database.
 - `updated_at` &mdash; Last time when the item was updated.